Gut Health & IBS Nutrition

 We begin with a no-obligation introductory call where you can describe your symptoms, ask questions about my approach, and determine whether working together feels right.
 There is no pressure to commit.

-Your first full consultation is a thorough deep-dive into your digestive health.
-I review:
+Your first full consultation is a thorough look at your diet and lifestyle in the context of your digestive health.
+I explore:

-- Dietary assessment: A detailed review of your current eating patterns, food preferences, cooking habits, and any previous dietary changes you have tried.
+• Your current diet: A detailed review of your eating patterns, food preferences, cooking habits, and any previous dietary changes you have tried.

-- Lifestyle factors:Stress levels, sleep quality, physical activity, and daily routine — all of which influence gut function.
+• Lifestyle factors:Stress levels, sleep quality, physical activity, hydration, and daily routine — all of which influence gut function.

-Based on this assessment, I develop a personalised nutrition plan that is specific to your symptoms, practical for your lifestyle, and grounded in the best available evidence.
+Based on this assessment, I provide personalised general nutrition guidance that is practical for your lifestyle, supports your digestive wellbeing, and is grounded in evidence-based nutrition science.

 Follow-Up Sessions and Ongoing Support

 Gut health improvements rarely happen overnight.
-Follow-up sessions allow us to monitor your progress, adjust your plan as needed, and guide you through structured protocols such as the FODMAP reintroduction phase.
+Follow-up sessions allow us to review your progress, adjust guidance as needed, and build on what is working.
 I provide:

-- Tailored meal plans and recipe suggestions that accommodate your triggers and preferences.
+• Practical meal ideas and recipe suggestions that support your digestive comfort and food preferences.

-- Practical guidance on reading food labels, eating out, and managing social situations.
+• Guidance on reading food labels, eating out, and managing social situations around food.

-- Support with the emotional aspects of living with a chronic digestive condition.
+• Support and encouragement as you make dietary changes, including the emotional aspects of living with digestive difficulties.

 My aim is always to equip you with the knowledge and confidence to manage your gut health independently in the long term.
 I do not want you to need me forever — I want you to feel empowered to make informed choices about your own diet and wellbeing.